More than anything else, including their stupid spending on the Green New Deal.

 I was beginning to answer.

-Most significantly the policy that required illegal immigrants to be detained through deportation, either in the U.S. or in Mexico.
+Most significantly, the policy that required illegal immigrants to be detained through deportation, either in the U.S. or in Mexico.

 And you switched that policy.

-They were released from custody awaiting trial.
+They were released from custody, awaiting trial.

 So instead, included in those were a large number of single men, adult men, who went on to commit heinous crimes.

-So looking back, do you regret the decision to terminate remain in Mexico at the beginning of your administration?
+So looking back, do you regret the decision to terminate Remain in Mexico at the beginning of your administration?

-At the beginning of our administration, within practically hours of taking the oath.
+At the beginning of our administration, within practically hours of taking the oath, the first bill that we offered Congress before we worked on infrastructure, before the Inflation Reduction Act,

-The first bill that we offered Congress, before we worked on infrastructure, before the Inflation Reduction Act, before the Chips and Science Act, before any before the bipartisan Safe Communities Act, the first bill, practically within hours of taking the oath, was a bill to fix our immigration system.
+before the Chips and Science Act, Before the bipartisan Safe Communities Act, the first bill, practically within hours of taking the oath, was a bill to fix our immigration system.

 Yes, ma'am.

-But here but you have to let me finish.
+But you have to let me finish.

 And I'd like to finish.